 You’re going to be a mother!
 Your estimated date of delivery not only gives you a rough idea when the big day will occur, but also provides your doctor with a valuable piece of information that will help him or her evaluate your baby’s development.
 Knowing when you are due is also invaluable for planning your lifestyle, diet and exercise program for the duration of your pregnancy, so it’s important to get it right.
+Find out how a reliable pregnancy calculator can help you determine your due date.

 Calculating Your Due Date